moses-blip/LMS-Project/README.md

 2. **Frontend Development**
    - React components are in `frontend/src/components`
-   - API calls should be made to `http://localhost:5000/api`
+   - API calls should be made to the configured backend URL
-   - Store JWT token in localStorage
+   - Store JWT token securely
-   - Use the `ProtectedRoute` component to protect any new routes that require authentication
+   - Use the `ProtectedRoute` component for authenticated routes

 ## Available Scripts